10 Things You Should Never Say to a Canadian

 7. “Canadian beer sucks.”

-Let’s face it: a-boot jokes have always insulted Canadians.
+Let’s face it: a-boot jokes have always been a Canadian insult.
 It’s true what they say about accents: everyone has one and you can’t always hear your own, but this whole business about Canadians saying a-boot instead of about is just confusing.
 If anything, we say a-boat or, more accurately, a-beh-out.
 So, don’t say a-boot unless you want to get kicked by one.
-Think “a-boot” is strange?
-Check out these 13 bizarre Canadian laws you’ve never knew existed.
+Think “a-boot” is bizarre?
+Check out these strange Canadian laws you’ve never knew existed.

 9. “I disagree with your religious beliefs.”